Yawning/onionwrap/README.md

 It is sort of like a torsocks, but for servers, with a slightly more involved commandline.

-WARNING(s):
+WARNING:
  * There is usually more to secure hidden service administration than simply setting up a port mapping, and onionwrap explicitly does nothing against application layer deanonymization of the Hidden Service.
- * Currently only one-shot hidden services are supported.
-The private key for the onion WILL DISAPEAR when onionwrap exits.

 TODO:
- * Add support for loading/saving the Onion Service key.
+ * Add support for saving the generated Onion Key.

 Dependencies:
  * bulb (https://github.com/yawning/bulb)